dstnbrkr/VCRURLConnection/README.md

 [NSURLRequest requestWithURL:url];
 [NSURLConnection connectionWithRequest:request delegate:self];

-// NSURLConnectionDelegate methods are called with real network response
+// NSURLConnection makes a real network request and delegate methods
-// and VCRURLConnection will record the response
+// are called with the response (VCRURLConnection will record the
+// request/response pair.

 NSString *path = [VCR save]; // copy the file at `path` into your project
 ```